Subhas Chandra Bose: Legacy

-Bose's defiance of British authority in India made him a hero among many Indians, (Note: "His romantic saga, coupled with his defiant nationalism, has made Bose a near-mythic figure, not only in his native Bengal, but across India.")
-(Note: "Bose's heroic endeavor still fires the imagination of many of his countrymen.
+Bose's defiance of British authority in India made him a hero among many Indians, (Note: "Bose's heroic endeavor still fires the imagination of many of his countrymen.
 But like a meteor which enters the earth's atmosphere, he burned brightly on the horizon for a brief moment only.")
 (Note: "Subhas Bose might have been a renegade leader who had challenged the authority of the Congress leadership and their principles.
-But in death he was a martyred patriot whose memory could be an ideal tool for political mobilization.") however his wartime alliances with Nazi Germany and Imperial Japan left a legacy fraught with authoritarianism, anti-Semitism, and military failure.
+But in death he was a martyred patriot whose memory could be an ideal tool for political mobilization.") however his wartime alliances with Nazi Germany and Imperial Japan left a legacy vexed by authoritarianism, anti-Semitism, and military failure.
 (Note: (p.117) the INA was raised during the Second World War, with the support of the Imperial Japanese Army (IJA); lasted less than three years; and went through two different configurations during that period.
 In total, it numbered some 40,000 men and women, half of whom are estimated to have been recruited from Indian Army prisoners of war (POWs).
 The INA's battlefield performance was quite poor when assessed either alongside the IJA or against the reformed Fourteenth Army on the battlefields of Assam and Burma.
 Reports of its creation in 1942/3 caused consternation among the political and military leadership (p.
 118) of the GOI, but in the end its formation did not constitute a legitimate mutiny, and its presence had a negligible impact on the Indian Army.)
 (Note: "At the same time that the Japanese appreciated the firmness with which Bose's forces continued to fight, they were endlessly exasperated with him.
 A number of Japanese officers, even those like Fujiwara, who were devoted to the Indian cause, saw Bose as a military incompetent as well as an unrealistic and stubborn man who saw only his own needs and problems and could not see the larger picture of the war as the Japanese had to.")
 (Note: "The (Japanese) Fifteenth Army, commanded by ...
 Maj.-General Mutuguchi Renya consisted of three experienced infantry divisions—15th, 31st and 33rd—totalling 100,000 combat troops, with the 7,000 strong 1st Indian National Army (INA) Division in support.
 It was hoped the latter would subvert the Indian Army's loyalty and precipitate a popular rising in British India, but in reality the campaign revealed that it was largely a paper tiger.")
 (Note: "The real fault, however, must attach to the Japanese commander-in-chief Kawabe.
 Dithering, ... prostrated with amoebic dysentery, he periodically reasoned that he must cancel Operation U-Go in its entirety, but every time he summoned the courage to do so, a cable would arrive from Tokyo stressing the paramount necessity of victory in Burma, to compensate for the disasters in the Pacific. ...
 Even more incredibly, he still hoped for great things from Bose and the INA, despite all the evidence that both were busted flushes.")